Damian-Curran/Playfair-cipher-decryptor-simulated-annealing/README.md

 letter at the opposite corner of the same row, e.g. AR→SI.
 This can also be expressed as cipher(B, P)={matrix[row(B)][col(P)], matrix[row(P)][col(B)]}.
 Reverse the process to decrypt a cypher-text diagraph.

+#### Rule 2: Diagraph Letters in Same Row

+Replace any letters that appear on the same row with the letters to their immediate right, wrapping around the matrix if necessary.
+Decrypt by replacing cipher-text letters the with letters on their immediate left.

+#### Rule 3: Diagraph Letters in Same Column

+Replace any letters that appear on the same column with the letters immediately below, wrapping back around the top of the column if necessary.
+Decrypt by replacing ciphertext letters the with letters immediately above.